 Frequently Asked Questions

-Can I attend a session if I am bleeding?
+Can I attend a session if I am menstruating?

 Is it safe to be assessed or treated during pregnancy?